upstarter/cryptowise/README.md

 This is the ecosystem MonoRepo with Elixir Backend, React Frontend, and GitOps.
 We currenlty use Docker Compose with Envoy Proxy for micro-services.
 Istio and Kubernetes are on the Roadmap.

+## To update all submodules at once
+`git pull --recurse-submodules`

-## When you first clone the project you must pull frontend and backend submodules
+## To update frontend and backend submodules seperately
 ```
 git submodule update --init cryptowise_frontend
 git submodule update --init platform_umbrella
 ```

-## To update all submodules at once
-`git pull --recurse-submodules`